 - Lots of people are unaware of this scheme or do not know that they can claim it

 - You can find further information in this post on all the criteria – Warm Home Discount Scheme

 #3 – Discounted Water Bills /Watersure

-- If you have a water meter fitted you may be eligible for a water discount capped at the average bill level for your area.
-The scheme offerred depends on where you live.
+- If you have a water meter fitted, you may be eligible for a water discount capped at the average bill level for your area.
+The scheme offered depends on where you live.

-- The eligiblity criteria includes being on certain benefits and why you have increased water usage
+- The eligibility criteria include being on certain benefits and why you have increased water usage

 - which can include having a medical condition like incontinence or having a large family.

 - The Consumer Council for Water (CCW) have put together a flowchart where you can check – ‘Are you eligible for WaterSure?’

 - In Wales, they have the Watersure scheme managed by HyCymru Water Sure scheme or Welsh Water, details here